Engee documentation

 Dependencies

-To use this parameter, set Ensure data integrity during data transfer to `enabled'.
+To use this parameter, select the check box Ensure data integrity during data transfer.

 InitialCondition

-Output port sample time options - method of specifying the output port calculation step
+# Output port sample time options — method of setting the output port calculation step

-Specifies the method of specifying the output port calculation step.
+Specifies the method for setting the output port calculation step.
 Options:

-• Specify - use the Output port sample time parameter to explicitly specify the output sample rate.
+• Specify - use the parameters Output port sample time. to explicitly set the output sampling rate.

 • Inherit - inherit the calculation step from the block to which the output port is connected.

-• Multiple of input port sample time - set the output rate of the Rate Transition block as a multiple of its input rate (parameter Sample time multiple (>0)).
+• Multiple of input port sample time - set the output speed of the block Rate Transition as a multiple of its input speed (parameters Sample time multiple (>0)).

 If you select Inherit and all blocks connected to the output port also inherit the calculation step, the fastest calculation step in the model is applied.